andifalk/cloud-security-workshop/solution/README.md

 You can find the completed applications for step 1 of the workshop here:

-* product: Spring boot application providing a rest api for products: http://localhost:8080/products
+* productEntity: Spring boot application providing a rest api for products: http://localhost:8080/products
 * ui: A Spring boot application providing thymeleaf based html frontend to display products

 In this step user credentials are configured using the _application.properties_ file.